Pope Francis walks religious, diplomatic tightrope in Myanmar

 Story highlights

-- Pope Francis to visit Myanmar and Bangladesh this week
+- Pope Francis on his way to visit Myanmar and Bangladesh

 - The Rohingya crisis will likely be Pope's main focus

-Pope Francis, who will be the first pope to visit Myanmar when he arrives Monday, has previously decried violence against the Rohingya, calling them his persecuted "brothers and sisters."
+The Pope has previously decried violence against the Rohingya, calling them his persecuted "brothers and sisters."

 Experts warn that this trip will require balancing a uniquely complicated set of humanitarian, diplomatic and religious questions.
 Even his own cardinal has advised the Pope to steer clear of the word Rohingya for fear of stalling his message of reconciliation before it has even begun.